Download a PDF File Click Here

 5. Each team must play in its own age level unless otherwise approved by the League Board of Directors and it must comply with ONTARIO SOCCER Policies and Procedures.

 6. Provincial Registered Players can play up in WRSL League games to a limit of four games per season.
-There are no restrictions on the number of times a District Registered Player can play up in WRSL League games.
+There are no restrictions on the number of times a Regional Registered Player or a District Registered Player can play up in WRSL League games.

 7. Each team is allowed a maximum of three non-roster (guest) players for any one game.
 This is any player not registered to your team.